simple-salesforce/simple-salesforce/README.rst

         records_to_submit = self.reformat_df_to_SF_records(df)
         #upload records to salesforce, add functionality to split upload based on upsert or not.
         results = sf.bulk.submit_dml(object, dml, records_to_submit, external_id_field)
-        #add post process reporting: add suffic to the error logging columns appended to the end of the file
+        #post process reporting: add suffix to the error logging columns appended to the end of the file
         results_df = pd.DataFrame(results).add_prefix('RESULTS_')
         #separate the uploaded data results based on success value
         passing_df = results_df[results_df['RESULTS_success'] == True]